Post Scriptum: Extraterrestrial intelligence as an interdisciplinary challenge

 In contrast to the above concept of science we will follow the approach, that science as a process depending on historic, cultural and philosophical assumptions is rather constructing facts than discovering them.
 For example the Greek philosopher Aristarchus of Samos concluded from observations of the planets that the earth is going around the sun.
 However, in his time there was no need for alternative world views and so his considerations did not rise any attention.
 A modern example for the cultural influence on scientific observations took place in the 19th century, when numerous astronomers observed canals on Mars, which were supposed to be created by a Martian civilisation.
 These observations have been evoked by a zeitgeist, shaped by the new genre of science fiction literature.
 Thanks to modern telescopes and space probes today we know that canals on Mars have never existed.

 That means that facts do not objectively exist, but they are rather constructed by an observer.
 From this perspective, science is not a process producing an unambiguous kind of truth, but it is rather a continuous way of correcting errors (see chapter 3 of the book).
-This is particularly true for such an enigmatic subject as extraterrestrials, which can not be accessed in a strictly controlled manner -
+This is particularly true for such an enigmatic subject as extraterrestrials, which can not be accessed in a strictly controlled manner - assuming that intelligent beings are possessing the capability of bluffing and cheating.
+Therefore, the extraterrestrial hypothesis is not falsifiable (which on the other hand means that it can´t be logically proven) but it can to all intents and purposes be a subject of scientific study.
+In order to be able to evaluate potential evidence for extraterrestrial intelligence, we should consult as many scientific disciplines as possible:

 (1) SETI, SETA: Attempts to identify ET artefacts against noise.